The Beinneun Community Fund

 Community groups and organisations working to benefit people in the area of benefit and which meet Foundation Scotland’s standard eligibility criteria can apply.
 Applicants must have a constitution and be set up on a not-for-profit basis.
 They do not need to be a registered charity but the activity or project they are requesting funding for must be charitable/for community benefit.

-Applications from groups/organisations located out with the communities of Fort Augustus and Glenmoriston and Glengarry will be considered on a case-by-case basis.
+Applications from groups/organisations located outside of the area of benefit will be considered on a case-by-case basis.
 Such groups must demonstrate a clear benefit from the proposed project for residents within one or both communities, and demonstrate demand for the project from within those communities.

 What can’t be funded?